htl-rankweil/fp_exc/README.md

 # Configuration

-With Jumper J13 the `EXC` system is getting bus powered (`5V`).
+With Jumper `J13` the `EXC` system is getting bus powered (`5V`).
 If the system runs with `5V` jumper `J12` has to be shorten between `2-3`.
-When system is driven by an external source through the step-down converter the system voltage is switchable between `5V` and `3V3` over the slider switch `SW6`.
+When the system is driven by an external source through the step-down converter the system voltage is switchable between `5V` and `3V3` over the slider switch `SW6`.
 If `3V3` are choosen the jumper `J12` should be shorten between `1-2`.

-> Please only change the state of `SW6` with disconnected power.
+> Only change the state of `SW6` with disconnected power source.
 Also check if jumper `J12` is set correctly!

 ## LEDs/I2C

-To enable the LEDs `LED0-1` jumper J10 has to be shorten.
+To enable the LEDs `LED0-1` jumper `J10` has to be shorten.
 If the `I2C` interface should be used the jumper `J10` has to be removed.

 ## UART

-The UART of the `ATmega164A` can be coupled with the USB/UART bridge or with the external UART interface `J5`.
+The UART of the `ATmega164A` can be coupled with the USB/UART bridge or with the external UART interface at connector `J5`.
 To set the transmission over USB/UART bridge jumper `J1` and `J2` should be shorten between `1-2`.
 For the external UART interface jumper `J1` and `J2` should be shorten between `2-3`.

 ## Display